-4.2 Low-flexibility benchmark: Random walk money shock
+4.2 Low-flexibility Benchmark: Random Walk Money Shock

-The shock is a permanent 1% increase in M in period zero.
-Money is the solid line in Panel A of Figure 9.
-In response to the shock, the price level rises on impact by only about 0.10% (Panel A).
-The half life of output (and the price level) is about eight months (Panel B), which is slightly larger than the median price duration in the steady state.
-However, output only gradually returns to steady state and it takes roughly 30 months for the effects of the shock to fully dissipate.
-While the overall response is less than half as big as that found in the empirical literature, it is much larger than the effect found by Golosov and Lucas (2007) and similar to that in Costain and Nakov (2011b).
+Figure 8 displays the response to a permanent 1% increase in M in period zero, for the lowflex parameterization.
+In response to the shock, the price level barely rises on impact (Panel A, dashed line).
+The half life is about 10 months, which is larger than the average duration in steady state, and that of output is also about 10 months (Panel B, solid line).
+Output and inflation only gradually return to steady state and the behavior exhibits a modest oscillation.
+It takes roughly 40 months for the effects of the shock to fully dissipate.
+While the overall response is around half as big as that found in the empirical literature, it is much larger than the effect found by Golosov and Lucas (2007) and somewhat larger than obtained in Costain and Nakov (2011b).
 The frequency of price adjustment responds very little to the monetary shock (Panel D), which is suggestive of the findings in Boivin, Giannoni and Mihov (2009) and Mackowiak, Moench and Wiederholt (2009) that idiosyncratic or sectoral shocks are more important than aggregate shocks in determining firms' price adjustment behavior.
+However, the frequency of price adjustment does play an important role here, exhibiting oscillatory behavior that translates into the dynamic responses of output and inflation.